 The consolidation narrative says Europe's hosting market is being rolled up.
 Public trackers answer with a single global concentration score — around 500 on the HHI scale — and conclude the market is fragmented.
 Both are half-right, and the interesting structure lives exactly where a single number can't see it.

-We computed the Herfindahl–Hirschman Index per European market, per attribution layer, on the confirmed-active business book — with ownership folded in: a consolidator's twelve local brands count as one owner, because they are one owner.
+We computed the Herfindahl–Hirschman Index per European market on the active-domains book, with ownership folded in: a consolidator's twelve local brands count as one owner, because they are one owner.
+“How concentrated is this market” then turns out to be three questions, and the answers differ by a wide margin:

 Consolidation is national.
-Measured continent-wide, European hosting has ~36 effective competitors; measured in Oslo or Copenhagen, it has four or five.
+Measured continent-wide, European hosting spreads across roughly thirty effective actors; measured in Oslo or Copenhagen, three or four owners hold the customer relationships.

-For investors: effective_n is the roll-up runway.
-A market at 4–5 effective competitors prices consolidation very differently from one at 16–18 — and the remaining independents in concentrated markets carry scarcity value.
-Both are queryable per market.
+For investors: effective owners is the roll-up runway, and it is not the same number as effective infrastructures.
+A market at three effective owners prices consolidation very differently from one at twenty-three — and the remaining independents in concentrated markets carry scarcity value.
+Both readings are queryable per market, on the free tier.

 For operators: pricing power and consolidation pressure are properties of your national market, not of "European hosting."
 Strategy memos citing continental fragmentation are averaging away the market you actually compete in.